 - Send thank you letters during your job search after any job interview.

 - Everyone appreciates a "thank you so much for your payment" message.
+This shows that you value their business and gratitude that they chose your product or service.

 Sample Thank You Letters for Your Business